Managing your RV wants

 Moving across the country for a new job also has economic, relational, and emotional costs.
 Again, everything costs something.
 Value means getting benefits that are worth more to you than the costs.

 If a $50K RV will bring your life greater benefits than that money in the bank or invested in something else, then it has a value greater than the cost.
-If owning a $50K rig means you’re going to have to sell other valuable assets, take a second job and miss out on some other priceless things in life, then maybe it doesn’t have sufficient value to you.
-Value is as subjective as is setting a camping budget.
+If owning a $50K rig means you’re going to have to sell other valuable assets, take a second job, and miss out on some other priceless things in life, then maybe it doesn’t have sufficient value to you.
+Value is as subjective as setting a camping budget.

 This seemingly is common sense.
 But we have all gotten over our heads at some point trying to define the difference between need and want — and assessing value.
 So a frugal RVer periodically reviews recreation goals and plans looking for what will offer the best value: benefits greater than the cost.